albertomariapepe/STAResNet/README.md

 </p>

-Presented at the **Applied Geometric Algebras in Computer Science and Engineering Conference (AGACSE) 2024** in Amsterdam, Netherlands.
+Presented with the title "STAResNet: a Network in Spacetime Algebra to solve Maxwell's PDEs" at the 9th  **Applied Geometric Algebras in Computer Science and Engineering Conference (AGACSE)** in Amsterdam, Netherlands, in August 2024.

 ## Achievements 💫